fytage/fytage/README.md

 ## Hi there 👋

-I'm a very lazy developer (Most of the times) Sometimes I think of random stuff to do and I make it a reality Currently a Developer for https://czech-survival.cz
+I'm a very lazy developer (Most of the times)\n Sometimes I think of random stuff to do and I make it a reality\n Currently a Developer for https://czech-survival.cz

 <!--